 <100 words

-Alternaria alternata is a fungus which causes spot diseases on agriculturally important crops, but it is also part of a fungal group (Dark Septate Endophytes) which can also improve the growth of host plants under certain conditions.
-To allow for future experimental testing of this relationship, it is necessary to know if this fungus can use both organic and inorganic nitrogen.
-We found that this A. alternata isolate not only grows when provided with an inorganic source of nitrogen, but it also grows better in an inorganic nitrogen media than in the organic nitrogen media.
+Alternaria alternata is a fungus that causes spot diseases on agriculturally important crops, but it is also part of a fungal group (Dark Septate Endophytes) which can also improve the growth of host plants often by improving access to soil resources like nitrogen.
+To facilitate experimental testing of the environmental factors that influence this relationship, it is necessary to know if A. alternata can use both organic and inorganic nitrogen.
+We found that this A. alternata isolate grows X% better in an inorganic nitrogen media than in an organic nitrogen media.
 These data provide grounds for future studies testing more DSE taxa and more forms of organic and inorganic nitrogen to assess how different fungal groups utilize different sources of nitrogen.

 Figure

 Figure caption: Fungal biomass growth was significantly higher in media containing an inorganic nitrogen source compared to an organic nitrogen source (Welch Two Sample t-test; MAmmonium Sulfate = 0.0525975; MUrea = 0.0099475; t(5.3753) = 8.3487, p = 0.0003).
-Points are shaped according to nitrogen type and indicate each sample in the experiment.
+Points are shaped according to nitrogen type and indicate each replicate? in the experiment.

 Description

-Alternaria alternata is a fungus well-known for causing a spot disease on plants, of economic interest because of the massive declines in crop productivity that it can cause (Troncoso-Rojas & Tiznado-Hernández, 2014).
-A. alternata is considered a Dark Septate Endophyte (DSE), which is a polyphyletic group of ascomycete fungi defined by regular cross-walls among cells (septa) and dark-pigmented hyphae (DeMers, 2022).
-While many DSE members have been categorized as plant pathogens, there is increasing evidence that under certain conditions, these fungi can form mutualisms with plants and improve plant growth instead of causing disease (Berthelot et al., 2019; Netherway et al., 2024; Schulz & Boyle, 2005).
-Given that A. alternata is a globally-occurring fungus (DeMers, 2022), it is of interest to understand which conditions are conducive to its being a mutualist instead of a pathogen so that management of the fungus’s effects on plants can be explored.
+Alternaria alternata is a fungus that causes a spot disease in many plant species , a concern because of the substantial declines in crop productivity that it can cause (Troncoso-Rojas & Tiznado-Hernández, 2014).
+Alternaria alternata also is considered a Dark Septate Endophyte (DSE), which is a polyphyletic group of ascomycete fungi defined by regular cross-walls among cells (septa) and darkly pigmented hyphae (DeMers, 2022).
+While many DSE have been categorized as plant pathogens, there is increasing evidence that under certain conditions, these fungi can form mutualisms with plants and improve plant growth instead of causing disease (Berthelot et al., 2019; Netherway et al., 2024; Schulz & Boyle, 2005).
+Given that A. alternata is a globally distributed species (DeMers, 2022), it is of interest to understand the conditions that are conducive to its function as mutualist instead of a pathogen so its management in agricultural settings can be improved.

 In this experiment, we assess the ability for an A. alternata isolate (GenBank Accession Number SUB14593255 germinator_fung_10x_B_2_F12 PQ284877) to utilize inorganic and organic forms of nitrogen.
 It is vital to know if this fungus can use both forms of nitrogen because this will impact which forms of nitrogen are used and monitored in experiments.
 For example, stable isotopes of nitrogen are useful in tracing nitrogen movement in plant-fungal symbioses.
 However, it is unclear which form of nitrogen is best to use for these experiments despite this work being done on other groups of fungi (Finlay et al., 1992; Hawkins et al., 2000; He et al., 2003; Newsham, 2011; Upson et al., 2009).